 - 10th Gen Intel Core processor

 - 4GB / 8GB / 16GB RAM

 - 128GB / 256GB / 512GB / 1TB SSD

 - Weight: From 775g

 Past Surface Pros have offered a superb balance, combining iPad Pro-rivalling hardware with a superior keyboard Type Cover and the added allure of full-fat Windows 10.
-This remains the case with the latest generation Surface Pro 7, which is one of the best Windows convertibles on the market.
+This remains the case with the latest generation, which is one of the best Windows convertibles on the market.

 Be warned, though: if you’re already the owner of the recent Surface Pro 6, or even the older Surface Pro 5, there’s little reason to upgrade.
-The Surface Pro 7 is a minor upgrade on the 6 that plays second fiddle to its sibling, the Surface Pro X, when it comes to innovation.
+The 7th iteration is a minor upgrade on the 6 that plays second fiddle to its sibling, the Surface Pro X, when it comes to innovation.
 The only significant changes are a move to Intel’s new 10th-gen CPU family and the addition of a USB-C connector.

 Surface Pro 7 price – How much does it cost?

 The base model Surface Pro 7 costs £799 in the UK, which gets you 4GB of RAM and 128GB of storage.